tapdata/tapdata-docs/docs/prerequisites/mq-and-middleware/rocketmq.md

 <Content />

-Please follow the instructions below to ensure successful addition and usage of RocketMQ in Tapdata Cloud.
+Please follow the instructions below to ensure successful addition and usage of RocketMQ in TapData Cloud.

 ## **Configuration Instructions**